 Such fibre is not biodegradable and causes a problem when the textile product reaches the end of its cycle.
 It also causes micro-plastic pollution when it is washed.

 Natural fibres that are not petroleum derived are more sustainable and eco-friendly.
 However, not all natural fibres are better for the environment.
-Some natural fibre require a lot of pesticides and insecticides during cultivation.
+Some natural fibre requires a lot of pesticides and insecticides during cultivation.

 The following natural fibres are amongst the more sustainable options at present: